Built by engineers who pivoted to grid forecasting from production ML.

 CEO

-Started Gramm after publishing two papers showing that deep learning could beat every ISO baseline in the U.S. Spent 15 years at Qualcomm shipping ML systems that actually had to work.
+Started Gramm after publishing two papers on whether deep learning could improve U.S. grid forecasting.
+Spent 8 years at Qualcomm building inspection systems for compact camera module production lines.
 Believes the best forecasts should be publicly verifiable, not hidden behind NDAs.

 LinkedIn